eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts1-eudi-wallet-trust-mark.md

 The European Commission is responsible for the EUDI Wallet Trust Mark in terms of graphic design, ownership of the logo registration process and takes responsibility for drafting rules and usage guidelines, and distribution to the designated actors within the ecosystem.

 As the Regulation does not specify what verifiable means, or where it shall be displayed, the realisation of the EUDI Wallet Trust Mark was conducted via collecting the business requirements, identifying any complexity limitations if any, and considering the priorities of the involved ecosystem stakeholders (Member States).

- > Note (to be removed before v1.0): Current version of the specificaiton reflexes the majority of opinions gathered from the Member States that attended the first meeting handling version 0.3, and those Member States' experts that provided review comments online after the meeting.
-The technical complexity of the solution was agreed to be minimised - as the ARF already defines technical solution ensuring the cryptographic trust of an individual Wallet Unit (the Wallet Unit Attestation).

  The proposed mandatory high-level requirements define a solution that focuses on providing the EUDI Trust Mark logo only to valid Wallet Units ('EUDI Wallet Trust Mark'), and providing with it a direct link to the EU list of certified EUDI Wallets and/or the individual Wallet Solution page, located within the eIDAS Dashboard web site.
 The requirements are presented in the actor-oriented requirement format: **"As an *actor* I shall/should *verb* to achieve *my required goal*"**.